danielsaidi/TagKit/README.md

 ## About TagKit

-TagKit makes it easy to work with tags and tagged objects in `SwiftUI`.
+TagKit makes it easy to work with tags in `Swift` and `SwiftUI`.

 The result can look like this or completely different:

 <p align="center">
     <img src="Resources/Demo.gif" width=300 />
 </p>

-Tags can be customized to fit your specific needs.
-You can change colors, fonts, corner radius, expanded height etc. and just use the models if you want.
+Tags and tag presenting views can be customized to fit your specific needs.
+You can change the tag format and use any custom models.
+When presenting tags, you can change colors, fonts, corner radius etc. and use any views you like.